Capital: Riga

 Challenges

-According to the EMFF Operational Programme (2014-2020), the main challenges for the Latvian fishing sector are developing the port infrastructure and improving the quality, value added, and traceability of products landed.
-Other aims include activities related to new markets, product development and higher incomes for those working in the fisheries sector, including fish processing.
+According to the EMFAF Operational Programme (2021-2027), the main challenges for the Latvian fishing sector are developing the port infrastructure and improving the quality, value addition, and traceability of products landed.
+Other aims include activities related to new markets, product development, and higher incomes for those working in the fisheries sector, including fish processing.

 Useful Links for Latvia